Xilinx/fpga24_routing_contest/docs/advanced.md

 ## LUT Pin Swapping

-An FPGA's Look-Up Tables can typically be used to implement any logical function based up to its maximum number of inputs.
+An FPGA's Look-Up Tables can typically be used to implement any logical function up to its maximum number of inputs.
 For example, a 3-input LUT can be configured to perform an AND function, an OR, a 2:1 multiplexer, etc.